S-Spiegl/CV/README.md

 **2012-2014**
 Teacher/Graduate Teaching Assistant

-- Led ten different seminar groups (several dozen classes) over the course of two years, teaching Latin, Roman and Greek history as well as teaching crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012.
+- Led ten different seminar groups (several dozen classes) over the course of two years, teaching Latin, Roman and Greek history as well as teaching crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012 while also completing my PhD and working in as an administrator and grant-writer.
+- This proved helpful in the context of the course when I needed to explain concepts and principles to other students, since much of the course revolved around self-directed learning, as well as knowing how to provide constructive feedback when carrying out code-reviews.

 # Skills

 Software Specific

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+- During my time at Makers I have honed my abilities not only as a software developer but as someone who is able to produce work in a short space of time using an agile methodology, sprints, pair-programming, mobbing, stand-ups, retros and careful diagramming.
+- A strong proponent of Test Driven Development, with

 Excellent communication skills
 - My time running London Clay Gardens has cemented my ability to communicate with clients and suppliers, and to delegate jobs from the top down.